AnswerDotAI/fastmigrate/README.md

   - determining if there are any migration scripts with versions higher than the db version
   - trying to run those scripts

+### Rollback Guarantees

+FastMigrate provides a robust backup/restore mechanism to ensure database integrity:

+1. **Full Database Backup**: Before executing each migration script (SQL, Python, or Shell), FastMigrate creates a complete backup of the database file.

+2. **File-Based Rollback**: FastMigrate uses a file-based approach to ensure safety:
+   - The entire database file is backed up before each migration
+   - This approach works consistently for all script types (.sql, .py, .sh)
+   - If any script fails, the entire database file is restored to its previous state

+3. **Automatic Restore on Failure**: If a migration fails for any reason, FastMigrate:
+   - Detects the failure (SQL error, non-zero exit code, exception)
+   - Automatically restores the database from backup
+   - Leaves the database in the state it was in before the failed migration

+4. **Version Integrity**: The database version is only updated after a migration is successfully completed.

+### Important Considerations

+1. **All-or-Nothing Migrations**: Each migration script (SQL, Python, or Shell) is treated as a single unit - either it succeeds completely or the database is restored to its state before the migration.

+2. **External Side Effects**: Python and Shell scripts may have side effects outside the database (file operations, network calls) that can't be rolled back.

+3. **Cross-Migration Dependencies**: Migrations are executed sequentially.
+If migration #3 fails, migrations #1-2 remain applied.

+4. **Database Locking**: During migration, the database may be locked.
+Applications should not attempt to access it while migrations are running.

+5. **Interactive Mode**: Using the `--interactive` flag allows you to selectively apply migrations, providing finer control over the migration process.

+6. **Dry Run**: The `--dry-run` flag allows you to preview migrations that would be applied without making any changes.